-This is the Conflict Minerals Report for Novartis AG and its consolidated affiliates for calendar year 2019 in accordance with Section 1502 of the Dodd-Frank Wall Street Reform and Consumer Protection Act ("Section 1502") and Rule 13p-1 under the Securities Exchange Act of 1934 ("Rule 13p-1").
+This is the Conflict Minerals Report for Novartis AG and its consolidated affiliates for calendar year 2021 in accordance with Section 1502 of the Dodd-Frank Wall Street Reform and Consumer Protection Act ("Section 1502") and Rule 13p-1 under the Securities Exchange Act of 1934 ("Rule 13p-1").
 Unless the context requires otherwise, the words "we," "our," "us," "Novartis," "Group," "Company," and similar words or phrases in this Conflict Minerals Report refer to Novartis AG and its consolidated affiliates.
-We have performed a Reasonable Country of Origin Inquiry ("RCOI") on the conflict minerals that were in our supply chain between January 1 and December 31, 2019, to determine whether these conflict minerals were sourced from the Democratic Republic of Congo or adjoining countries (the "Covered Countries") or came from recycled or scrap sources.
+We have performed a Reasonable Country of Origin Inquiry ("RCOI") on the conflict minerals that were in our supply chain between January 1 and December 31, 2021, to determine whether these conflict minerals were sourced from the Democratic Republic of Congo or adjoining countries (the "Covered Countries") or came from recycled or scrap sources.
 The conflict minerals covered by these rules are: tin, tantalum, tungsten and gold (collectively the "Conflict Minerals").

-As of the date of this filing, Novartis is a multinational group of companies specializing in the research, development, manufacturing and marketing of a broad range of healthcare products led by innovative pharmaceuticals and also including high-quality generic pharmaceuticals.
+As of the date of this filing, Novartis is a multinational group of companies specializing in the research, development, manufacturing and marketing of a broad range of innovative pharmaceuticals and cost-saving generic medicines.
 Our purpose is to reimagine medicine to improve and extend people's lives.
 We use innovative science and technology to address some of society's most challenging healthcare issues.
 We discover and develop breakthrough treatments and find new ways to deliver them to as many people as possible.
-Novartis products reach more than 800 million people globally and we are finding innovative ways to expand access to our latest treatments.
-About 109,000 people of more than 145 nationalities work at Novartis around the world.
-Our vision is to be a trusted leader in changing the practice of medicine.
+Novartis products reach nearly 800 million people globally and we are finding innovative ways to expand access to our latest treatments.
+About 110,000 people of more than 140 nationalities work at Novartis around the world.
+Our vision is to become the most valued and trusted medicines company in the world.
 Our strategy is to build a leading, focused medicines company powered by advanced therapy platforms and data science.

-As of the end of 2019, the Group comprised two global operating divisions: Innovative Medicines: innovative patent-protected prescription medicines; and Sandoz: generic pharmaceuticals and biosimilars.
-In April 2019, we completed the previously announced spin-off our Alcon Division into a separately traded standalone company.
-We also separately report the results of Corporate activities.
+As of December 31, 2021, the Group comprised two global operating divisions: Innovative Medicines and Sandoz.
+In addition, we separately report the results of Corporate activities.

-Our Innovative Medicines Division researches, develops, manufactures, distributes and sells patented prescription medicines to enhance health outcomes for patients and healthcare providers.
-Innovative Medicines is organized into two global business units: Novartis Oncology and Novartis Pharmaceuticals.
-The Novartis Oncology business unit is responsible for the commercialization of products in the areas of cancer and hematologic disorders.
-The Novartis Pharmaceuticals business unit is organized into the following global business franchises responsible for the commercialization of various products in their respective therapeutic areas: Ophthalmology; Neuroscience; Immunology, Hepatology and Dermatology; Respiratory; Cardiovascular, Renal and Metabolism; and Established Medicines.
+Our Innovative Medicines Division researches, develops, manufactures, distributes and sells patented prescription medicines.
+As at December 31, our Innovative Medicines Division was organized into two global business units: Novartis Oncology; and Novartis Pharmaceuticals.
+Our Novartis Oncology business unit consisted of the global business franchises Hematology and Solid Tumor, and our Novartis Pharmaceuticals business unit consisted of the global business franchises Hematology; Ophthalmology; Neuroscience; Cardiovascular, Renal and Metabolism; Respiratory; and Established Medicines.
+On April 4, 2022, we announced that our Innovative Medicines Division will be organized in two commercial organizations: Innovative Medicines US; and Innovative Medicines International.

-Our Sandoz Division develops, manufactures, distributes and sells prescription medicines as well as pharmaceutical active substances that are not protected by valid and enforceable third-party patents.
-Sandoz is organized globally into three franchises: Retail Generics, Anti-Infectives and Biopharmaceuticals.
+Our Sandoz Division develops, manufactures and markets finished dosage form medicines as well as intermediary products including active pharmaceutical ingredients.
+Sandoz is organized globally into three franchises: Retail Generics; Anti-Infectives; and Biopharmaceuticals.
 In Retail Generics, Sandoz develops, manufactures and markets active ingredients and finished dosage forms of small molecule pharmaceuticals to third parties across a broad range of therapeutic areas, as well as finished dosage form anti-infectives sold to third parties.
-In Anti-Infectives, Sandoz manufactures and supplies active pharmaceutical ingredients and intermediates - mainly antibiotics - for internal use by Retail Generics and for sale to third-party customers.
+In Anti-Infectives, Sandoz manufactures and supplies active pharmaceutical ingredients and intermediates, mainly antibiotics, for the Retail Generics business franchise and for sale to third-party companies.
 In Biopharmaceuticals, Sandoz develops, manufactures and markets protein- or other biotechnology-based products, including biosimilars, and provides biotechnology manufacturing services to other companies.